WOT

 Discover the story

-WOT we love about this recipe; is that this recipe is a no-knead dough that is so easy to put together.
+WOT we love about this recipe; it has a no-knead dough that is so easy to put together.

-Straight out of the Women of Today Test Kitchen this week comes this fantastic recipe for The Easiest Focaccia Bread Ever!
-Seriously though… it’s easy!
+Straight out of the Women of Today Test Kitchen, this week comes this fantastic recipe for The Easiest Focaccia Bread Ever!
+Seriously though… it is easy!

-Whether you’re hosting or attending a dinner as a guest, this is a simple recipe that is sure to please at any meal.
+Whether you are hosting or attending a dinner as a guest, this is a simple recipe that is sure to please at any meal.

 Some fun facts about this recipe: